Railway brake: Air brake enhancements

+Counter-pressure brake

+The counter-pressure brake is a type of steam locomotive brake that brakes the locomotive using the driving cylinders.
+The brake works by using the cylinders as air compressors and converting kinetic energy into heat.

+Dynamic brake

+A common feature on electric and diesel-electric locomotives is the dynamic brake; this operates by using the electric motors that normally turn the wheels as an electric generator, thus slowing the train.

+Eddy current brake

+An eddy current brake slows or stops a train by generating eddy currents and thus dissipating its kinetic energy as heat.

 Electropneumatic brakes

 The higher performing EP brake uses a "main reservoir pipe" feeding air to all the brake reservoirs on the train, with the brake valves controlled electrically with a three-wire control circuit.
+If the wire is disconnected, the brakes automatically apply, so the fail-safe nature of other brake systems is retained.
 This provides between four and seven braking levels, depending on the class of train.
 It also allows for faster brake application, as the electrical control signal is propagated effectively instantly to all vehicles in the train, whereas the change in air pressure which activates the brakes in a conventional system can take several seconds or tens of seconds to propagate fully to the rear of the train.
 This system is not however used on freight trains due to cost.

 Electronically controlled pneumatic brakes

-Electronically controlled pneumatic brakes (ECP) are a development of the late 20th Century to deal with very long and heavy freight trains, and are a development of the EP brake with even higher level of control.
+Electronically controlled pneumatic brakes (ECP) are an American development of the late 20th Century to deal with very long and heavy freight trains, and are a development of the EP brake with even higher level of control.
 In addition, information about the operation of the brakes on each wagon is returned to the driver's control panel.

 With ECP, a power and control line is installed from wagon to wagon from the front of the train to the rear.
 Electrical control signals are propagated effectively instantaneously, as opposed to changes in air pressure which propagate at a rather slow speed limited in practice by the resistance to air flow of the pipework, so that the brakes on all wagons can be applied simultaneously, or even from rear to front rather than from front to rear.
 This prevents wagons at the rear "shoving" wagons at the front, and results in reduced stopping distance and less equipment wear.

 There are two brands of ECP brakes available in North America, one by New York Air Brake and the other by Wabtec.
 These two types are interchangeable.

+Heberlein brake

+A Heberlein brake is a continuous railway brake used in Germany that is applied by means of a mechanical cable.
+Train braking is therefore initiated centrally from the locomotive using a winder.
+This causes the brake clips to be applied on individual wagons, assisted by a servo system which makes use of the rotation of the axle.
+The brakes operate automatically if the cable snaps.